raspberrypilearning/mapping-the-weather/worksheet.md

 1. This creates a map centred at latitude 0, longitude 0.

-1. Save your map into a local html file and then open it using a web browser.
+1. Save your map as a local html file and open it using a web browser.
 Python's `os` library is used to discover the Current Working Directory (CWD) so that the browser knows from where to load the saved map file.

     ``` python
     CWD = os.getcwd()